-Think Montmartre is the only cute Parisian “village” on a hill?
-Think again, Paris hides several areas that feel like you’ve escaped a big city and have landed in a neighbourhood where streets are small and often steep, and where houses are tiny and cute.
+Paris hides several areas that feel like you’ve escaped a big city and have landed in a neighbourhood where streets are small and often steep, and where houses are tiny and cute.
+The Butte aux Cailles, located in the southern 13rth arrondissement, is one of them.

 I visit the Butte aux Cailles regularly to go for drinks after my weekly choir rehearsals (yes, I sing…).
 The bar owners know us and (pretend they) don’t mind when we give a private concert.
 A classic place is Chez Gladines, a basque restaurant with 5 addresses in Paris.
 The food-price proportion is excellent but free tables are rare.